WH-Designs/Panda-Programmers/Team Documents/Brainstorming Documents/Spotify_Project_Inception_Worksheet.md

 =====================================

 ## Summary of Our Approach to Software Development
-    What are we choosing to do, how will we do it and at what level of detail or extent?
     We will be using an agile approach to this project and will be using Scrum as our main workflow.

 ## Initial Vision Discussion with Stakeholders